There was a palpable energy when I stepped off the plane. No one else in the airport could feel it.

 “Happiness seems present-focused and fleeting, whereas meaning extends into the future and the past and looks fairly stable.
 For this reason, people might think that pursuing a meaningful life helps them to stay happy in the long run.”

-But instant gratification doesn’t stop with exercise and diet, it also impacts our relationships, work, and self-worth.
+But instant gratification doesn’t stop with exercise and diet; it also impacts our relationships, work, and self-worth.

-Let’s keep recognition simple for now: if a habit is short-term in nature, with a long-term negative impact on happiness and meaning, then it’s worth addressing.
+Let’s keep recognition simple for now: if a habit is short-term in nature, with a long-term negative impact on happiness and meaning, it’s worth addressing.

 Habit Interruption